kesiev/rewtro/README.md

 You can have a look at a read-only version of the SDK [here](https://www.kesiev.com/rewtro/carts).
 Hit random buttons, test games, generate SVGs, etc. To play games in debugger use arrow keys and Z/X/C/V as action buttons.

+## The developer manual

+I'm slowly putting together a developer manual, which can be found [here](manual/).

 ## Released games

 In the <tt>carts/</tt> folder, you'll find the SDK and all the games I've developed for Rewtro till now.
 I've made 2 series of games, split by its initial: